In the battle against churn, you need to use every strategy in the playbook.

 When implementing a points program, it’s essential that you carefully think through the redemption process.
 You definitely do not want a scenario where a customer amasses a huge amount of points and then comes to collect.
 Instead, consider setting a well-publicized expiration date on your points.
 Then, be sure to notify the customer ahead of the expiration date to encourage a specific action (i.e. redeem now for rewards).

-Creating a simple loyalty program for your SaaS can build a better community and strengthen your customer relationships.
-It’s an excellent strategy for retaining your SaaS customers over the long haul.
+Creating a good customer loyalty program for your SaaS can build not only a better community, but also stronger relationships, with your customers.
+It’s an excellent strategy for retaining your SaaS customers in the long run.

 Before you go, check out these related posts: